Skip to main content

 The internal/action/ package handles uses: steps:

-2. Builtinsactions/checkout has a built-in shim (git checkout)
+2. Builtins provide a built-in shim for actions/checkout (git checkout)

-4. Metadata — parse action.yml for inputs, outputs, runs
+4. Metadata parses action.yml for inputs, outputs, runs

-6. Node — execute Node.js actions via node (if available)
+6. Node executes Node.js actions via node (if available)